joshvfleming/fastboot-leaktest/README.md

 `ember build -prod`

-Then reproduce the leak by run the following script:
+Then reproduce the leak by running the following script:

 `node scripts/test.js`